yEAh-Games/library/_posts/2022-04-16-daily-report-for-06-04-2022-ygygse.md

 ---
 layout: post
-title: Daily report for 06/04/2022: YG:YGSE
+title: Daily report for 06/04/2022 / YG-YGSE
 date: 2022-04-16 08:39
 author: yeahgamesdevs
 comments: true
-categories: [Daily reports, Finance, investing, news, reports, Stocks, yg, YG:YGSE]
+categories: [Daily reports, Finance, investing, news, reports, Stocks, yg, YG-YGSE]
 ---
 <!-- wp:paragraph -->
 <p>This is the daily report for <code>yEAh Games</code> <code>(YG:YGSE)</code> on the yEAh Games Stock Exchange (YGSE), on <code>Wednesday, the 6th of April, 2022</code>.<br><em>Full stock history for this company can be viewed here.</em></p>